 RESOLUTION LOG PROCESS

 This is a nationally recognized process between the Postal Service and NAPUS.
-If you (the Postmaster) have an issue in your Post Office that is not being resolved by upper management to your satisfaction and you believe your facts justify your issue that is where the Resolution Log Process begins.
+If you (the Postmaster) have an issue in your Post Office that is not being resolved, the issue may be submitted to the chapter president to determine whether a Resolution Log is necessary.

-The NAPUS National Vice President will contact the USPS Area Vice President in question or their designee and present the issue.
-If the USPS Area office does not agree with our issue, the NAPUS National Vice President will fill in their part of the Resolution Log form and send the entire packet to the NAPUS National Office, attn.
+Step 2 The NAPUS National Vice President will contact the USPS Area Vice President or their designee and present the issue.
+If the issue cannot be resolved at the Area level, the NAPUS National Vice President should document the AVP or designee’s response (Who you met with, what they said, and date of the meeting.)
+The NAPUS Natiional VP should then send the completed form and documentation to the NAPUS National Office, attn.
 Executive Director.

 The NAPUS National President or Executive Director will write a cover letter summarizng all of the releveant facts concerning the issue and submit the letter along with the necessary doucmentation to the Labor Relations office at USPS Headquarters.
 The Executive Director will work with the Postal Service on the issue with the results relayed to all parties when completed.

 Some important things to remember

 The meetings with the District Manager/AVP, should not be seen as confrontational of personal, but should be viewed as constructive and trying to resolve the issue at hand.